gaetanX21/PDE_Markov_Chains/README.md

 unit square domain with basic 0/1 boundary conditions.
 Nonetheless the method presented can be generalized in arbitrary dimension, with much more complex domains and boundary conditions.

 The PDF has everything you need to know.

 The notebook contains all the code used for the simulations.

+The [java](java) folder contains the Java code used to speed up execution.